 - This is a country of horses.
 From polo to racing to gauchos, horses are an integral part of the culture.

 Given the mess that the economy is, you can expect politics to be a hot topic.
 I’m obviously no fan of the Perons and I declined to visit the Evita Peron museum.
 Most people I talked to are not Peronistas either, but there’s also a large number of anti-Macristas (Macri being Argentina’s first democratically elected non-Radical or Peronist president since 1916).
 Probably people here are frustrated with their government no matter who’s in charge, and I don’t blame them.
-Since this is not my country and I’m not terrible well informed, I mostly avoided political discussions and only listened when they were happening around me (the invasion of Ukraine aside (for which I did go join the protest at the Russian embassy for a bit)).
+Since this is not my country and I’m not terribly well informed, I mostly avoided political discussions and only listened when they were happening around me (the invasion of Ukraine aside (for which I did go join the protest at the Russian embassy for a bit)).

 That’s not to say I’m not interested.
 The Argentine politics that really intrigue me are the relationship of the government to the indigenous communities.
 Starting way back with the Jesuit Missions to modern day conflicts, there is a lot to learn about in this country.
 For example the guides at San Ignacio Miní seemed to have a neutral-leaning-toward-favorable opinion about the Jesuits that came over in the 1600s and subjugated the native Guaranís.
 I’m not sure if this attitude is connected to the low level of underlying (and sometimes overt) racism I picked up on that European Argentines have toward native groups.
 I heard a lot of negative comments about the Mapuche in Patagonia.
 Again, I don’t know enough about the relationships to have an opinion.
 A Google search turns up a lot of information about the Mapuche conflicts in Chile, but not so much in Argentina, though there clearly has been a lot of recent violence.